Blog

 Modern BMS systems for PHEV applications are typically distributed electronic systems.
 In a standard distributed topology, routing of sense wires to individual cells is minimized by breaking the BMS functions up into at least 2 categories.
 The monitoring of the temperature and voltage of individual cells is done by a BMS ‘sub-module’ or ‘slave’ circuit board, which is mounted directly on each battery module stack.
 Higher level functions such as computing state of charge, activating contactors, etc. along with aggregating the data from the sub modules and communicating with the ECU are done by the BMS ‘main module’ or ‘master’.
 Subsets of these higher level functions could also be provided by additional auxiliary modules.
 The sub-modules, main module, and any auxiliary modules communicate together on an internal data bus such as CAN (controller area network).

 During BMS Testing and Development, engineers need a way to reliably test the BMS under real-world conditions to complete their verification and validation test plans.
-Testing such as Hardware-in-the-Loop (HIL) is often performed at this stage.
-HIL testing involves simulating physical inputs and external digital connections to the pack while monitoring its outputs and behavior relative to design requirements.
+Testing such as Hardware-in-the-Loop (HiL) is often performed at this stage.
+HiL testing involves simulating physical inputs and external digital connections to the pack while monitoring its outputs and behavior relative to design requirements.

 It is not easy to accurately simulate all of the real-world conditions a BMS will be subjected to.
 But what does it cost you to skip testing over every condition?
 In the end, simulating nearly every combination of cell voltages, temperatures, and currents you expect your BMS to encounter is really the only way to verify that your BMS reacts as you intended in order to keep your pack safe and reliable.